 Columbia Greenway Rail Trail

 This multi-use rail trail is a phased project that connects the south end to the Southwick Rail Trail and extends north, currently to Main Street in downtown Westfield.
 The current phase connecting the trail to Women’s Temperance Park, just north of the Westfield River, is currently under construction.
-Anticipated completion is late 2021.
+Anticipated completion has been delayed until early 2022.

 Cowles Bridge Replacement

 This project replaces Cowles Bridge carrying Southwick Road (Routes 10/202) over the Little River.
 It includes a realignment and widening of Southwick Road to provide turning lanes at City View Road and Mill Street.
 The City View Road traffic signal will be replaced, and a new traffic signal will be added at the intersection of Mill Street.
 Construction is anticipated to begin in late 2020.